 - The picture-perfect setting made it an ideal backdrop for scenes from the popular Pirates of the Caribbean films

-- The nightlife here is conspicuos by its absence, peace and solitude are unsurpassed
+- The nightlife here is conspicuous by its absence, peace and solitude are unsurpassed

-Casuarina Beach runs the length of the western side of Palm Island and is regarded as one of the finest beaches in the Grenadines – sink your toes into white sands lapped by crystal-clear turquoise waters.
-Bequia’s capital, the sleepy harbour town of Port Elizabeth, is located at the heart of Admiralty Bay on the west coast of the island.
-This natural harbour is a popular mooring site for yachts and nearby Princess Margaret Beach offers a glorious sweep of white sand.
-The sugar-white sands of Friendship Bay lie on the southeast coast of Bequia and its sheltered waters are ideal for watersports.
+Lapped by crystal-clear waters, Casuarina Beach runs the length of the western side of Palm Island – it’s one of the finest beaches in the Grenadines.
+Bequia’s capital, the sleepy harbour town of Port Elizabeth, is at the heart of Admiralty Bay on the west coast of the island.
+This natural harbour is a popular mooring site for yachts and nearby Princess Margaret Beach is a glorious sweep of white sand.
+The sugar-white sands of Friendship Bay on the south-east coast of Bequia have sheltered waters, ideal for watersports.

-The Grenadines are renowned for their superb diving, shallow-water reefs and abundant marine life which can be seen at depths of only 25 feet.
-The islands also offer some of the best sailing in the Caribbean.
-Charter a boat or book a day trip from Palm Island or Bequia to visit nearby islands and discover secluded beaches, lush forest and colourful marine life.
-The island of Mustique exudes a sophisticated air and lures the rich and famous with its pristine white sands, secluded hillsides and exclusive villas.
+The Grenadines are great for diving thanks to its shallow-water reefs and abundant marine life which can be seen at depths of only 25 feet.
+The islands also have some of the best sailing in the Caribbean.
+Charter a boat or book a day trip from Palm Island or Bequia to visit nearby islands and discover secluded beaches, tropical forest and colourful marine life.
+The island of Mustique exudes a sophisticated air and lures the rich and famous with its pristine white sands and exclusive villas.